 If this sounds like more work than you have time for, there is another solution.
-Here at The Virtual Hub we take care of recruiting, training, and the HR side of managing VAs.
-We match them appropriately with clients and have a quality assurance system to keep a check on their work.
-You get someone who is already primed to work with your company.
+Here at The Virtual Hub, we take care of recruiting, training, and the HR side of managing VAs so that you can have more time to run your business.

-Startups are using VAs to not only fill gaps in their capability, but to help them develop strategy and stay connected with customers.
+Startups are using VAs to not only fill gaps in their capability, but to help them develop business strategy and stay connected with customers.